sprzedwojski/spring-back-to-basics/notes.md

 The BeanPostProcessor interface defines callback methods that you can implement to provide your own (or override the container’s default) instantiation logic, dependency resolution logic, and so forth.

+## 1.8.2 `BeanFactoryPostProcessor`

+- operates on bean configuration metadata
+- you can change configuration metadata before the container instantiates any other beans
+- you can have multiple `BeanFactoryPostProcessor`s and control the order in which they run with the `order` property

+## 1.8.3.
+Customizing Instantiation Logic with a FactoryBean
+You can implement the org.springframework.beans.factory.FactoryBean interface for objects that are themselves factories.
+The FactoryBean interface is a point of pluggability into the Spring IoC container’s instantiation logic.

+# 1.9.
+Annotation-based Container Configuration
+- bytecode metadata for wiring up components instead of angle-bracket declarations
+- annotations on the relevant class, method, or field declaration

+Annotation injection is performed before XML injection.
+Thus, the XML configuration overrides the annotations for properties wired through both approaches.

+> <context:annotation-config/> only looks for annotations on beans in the same application context in which it is defined.
+This means that, if you put <context:annotation-config/> in a WebApplicationContext for a DispatcherServlet, it only checks for @Autowired beans in your controllers, and not your services.

+## 1.9.1. @Required

+- The @Required annotation applies to bean property setter methods
+- This annotation indicates that the affected bean property must be populated at configuration time, through an explicit property value in a bean definition or through autowiring.
+The container throws an exception if the affected bean property has not been populated.

+The @Required annotation is formally deprecated as of Spring Framework 5.1, in favor of using constructor injection for required settings (or a custom implementation of InitializingBean.afterPropertiesSet() along with bean property setter methods).

+## 1.9.2.
+Using @Autowired